kaloyan-marinov/callbacks-vs-promises-vs-the-async-await-syntax/README.md

 (b) it might also queue up asynchronous events to be _called back_ later.

-You say, "Here's a function that I need to run, but first I need to go get some data from the network."
+You say, "Here's a *CALLBACK FUNCTION* that I need to run, but first I need to go get some data from the network."
 The event loop says, "Okay, I'll keep doing my thing, while you do your thing in a separate thread pool."
-Then, at some point in the future, `getData` will finish and let the event loop know that it's ready to be called back - now this is where things get interesting:
+Then, at some point in the future, `getData` will finish and let the event loop know that its associated *CALLBACK FUNCTION* should be finally executed (or, in other words, _CALLED BACK_) - now this is where things get interesting:

 (a) if it's a macrotask (like a `setTimeout` or `setInterval`), it will be executed on the next event loop, but